YSU-Data-Lab/17S-weatherby-column-comparedb/log/February.md

 **February Preface**

 Became ill with a nasty sinus infection for the first portion of February.
 I don't remember the entirity of my progress from January 30, 2017 to February 20, 2017.
 I estimate that being ill has set me back aproximately two weeks worth.
-I will be working on this project a lot more than originally allotted to makeup for that lost time; I am highly optimistic that I can accomplish these tasks by the original deadline of March 7, 2017 still.
+I will be working on this project a lot more than originally allotted to makeup for that lost time; I am highly optimistic that I can accomplish these tasks by the original deadline of March 7, 2017.

 **February 20th, 2017**